EslamSalem/gym-coach/README.md

 # Gym Coach ![favicon-32x32](https://github.com/EslamSalem/gym-coach/assets/55714424/e5e4f4a3-cb48-49b2-953a-b70f08f9a696)

 A website for a gym to manage their clients or enroll new ones.
 It has all the information needed about the workouts and the nutrition plan.
 The Frontend was made by HTML - EJS Templates, CSS, and JavaScript - VueJS.
 The Backend was made by NodeJS - ExpressJS.
+And the data is stored in a MongoDB database.
 <div align="center">
 	<code><img width="50" src="https://user-images.githubusercontent.com/25181517/192158954-f88b5814-d510-4564-b285-dff7d6400dad.png" alt="HTML" title="HTML"/></code>
 	<code><img width="50" src="https://user-images.githubusercontent.com/25181517/183898674-75a4a1b1-f960-4ea9-abcb-637170a00a75.png" alt="CSS" title="CSS"/></code>